Colorado Travel Guide: Plan Your Perfect Trip

 Fall: Fall (September and October) is always popular for the autumn colors.
 A driving tour this time of year is spectacular, and photographers will be in their element.
 Also, with kids back in school, tourism in Colorado falls off, and everything is a bit quieter.

 Winter: The winter months see skiers and snowboarders descend on the state in search of awesome skiing at the numerous resorts.
 March is a beautiful time for skiing but it's also the busiest due to spring break.
 Since different states and regions have different school schedules, you can count on the entire month being busy.
 Most years, ski conditions are great from Christmas onwards.

 Spring: If you want to visit Colorado in spring, you can still work in some spring skiing, since some of the higher resorts, like Arapahoe Basin are open into May or even June.
 Areas with lower elevations like Fruita or Grand Junction, can be great this time of year and perfect for mountain biking.
 You can expect generally warm days in low regions.
 Higher areas will still be completely snow covered.

 Denver makes a great getaway destination for shopping, dining, and visiting attractions.
 Although this is a city worthy of its own trip, many people who fly into Denver use it as a starting point for their holiday.

 Some of the best skiing in Colorado is within a couple of hours' drive of Denver.
 In summer, the nearby parks are a playground for outdoor activities like hiking and biking.
 If you want to venture further afield, this is a good place to rent a car and head out on your adventure.

 Things to Do in Denver and Nearby:

-- Top-Rated Attractions & Things to Do in Denver
+- Top-Rated Attractions & Places to Visit in Denver

 - Denver with Kids: 10 Top-Rated Things to Do